danielvartan/logoactions/README.md

 `NetLogo-Actions` is a collection of [GitHub Actions](https://docs.github.com/en/actions) designed to facilitate the setup and execution of [NetLogo](https://ccl.northwestern.edu/netlogo/) models within [GitHub workflows](https://docs.github.com/en/actions/concepts/workflows-and-actions/workflows).
 These actions enable researchers and developers to automate the installation of NetLogo, run and test simulations, and integrate NetLogo with other tools and platforms, such as [Quarto](https://quarto.org/), [`logolink`](https://danielvartan.github.io/logolink/) and [`pyNetLogo`](https://pynetlogo.readthedocs.io/en/latest/).

-Currently, the repository includes only the [`setup-netlogo`](setup/action.yaml) action, which installs NetLogo on the runner machine.
+Currently, the repository includes:

+- [`setup-netlogo`](#setup-netlogo-reference): Installs NetLogo on the runner machine.
+- [`check-netlogo`](#check-netlogo-reference): Runs all BehaviorSpace experiments in a repository's NetLogo models to verify they execute without errors.

-Along with `setup-netlogo`, a series of [workflows examples](.github/workflows) are provided to demonstrate how to use the action in practice.
+Along with these actions, a series of [workflows examples](.github/workflows) are provided to demonstrate how to use the action in practice.
 See the [Usage](#usage) section below for more details.

 > If you find this project useful, please consider giving it a star! &nbsp; [![GitHub Repository Stars](https://img.shields.io/github/stars/danielvartan/netlogo-actions)](https://github.com/danielvartan/netlogo-actions/)